ojasraundale/cartpole/README.md

 $\dot \omega$ (Angular velocity of the pole).

 Following are the limits I chose for my environment.
-The simulation ends whenever the cartpole moves out of the limits.
+The simulation ends whenever the cartpole moves out of the limits or if more than 500 timestamps have crossed.

 | Num | Observation              | Min    | Max    |
 | --- | ------------------------ | ------ | ------ |